 I use lots of messages which means lots of string literals like:

 this can use a lot of dynamic memory ( which you have less of than program memory ).
 Change your code to:

 Serial.println( F( "ABCDEFGHIJKLMNOPQRSTUVWXYZ" ) )

 and the string goes in program memory ( which you normally have lots of ).
 This explains the "F(" which those of you with sharp eyes will have already noticed in the code).

 Step 11: Blink a Pin - Time It

 It is usually fairly easy to add a blink to most programs.
 You can use it to indicate that power is on and that the program is ( maybe ) functioning.

-In some cases you may want to know how fast ( usually a part of the program that is supposed to be as fast as possible ).
-One way to do this is to look at the assembled code and use the timing for each instruction ( and path ).
+In some cases you may want to know how fast a part of the program is ( usually a part of the program that is supposed to be as fast as possible ).
+One way to do this is to look at the assembled code and add up the timing for each instruction ( and path ).
+This is a real pain.
 The other way is to make it blink a pin and measure it with an oscilloscope of logic analyzer.
 Much quicker and easier.

 The picture above shows about the fasted blink you can get without getting tricky.

 I have not looked hard but there may be more powerful IDE's for the Arduino.
 They may take some effort to find and setup, I have not done this, but if you do not like arduino.exe look around.
 Let me know what you like in the comments.